RAKESH-VIRAKTAMATH/SQL-Casestudy/README.md

 # SQL-Casestudy
-tried to answer the all questions using all type of operators, join and using subqueries
+Tried to answer the all questions using all type of operators, join and using subqueries.

+Table name is Department Table as Dept and Employee TAble as EMP